chrisstonedev/personal-website-11ty/src/projects/sc-atlanta.md

 ---
 title: Software Crafters Atlanta
+description: Software Crafters Atlanta is a monthly meetup for programmers that are passionate about the craft of development.
 ---

 **Software Crafters Atlanta** is a monthly meetup for programmers that are passionate about the craft of development.
 I